Can an Unbeliever Please God?

 Take a nonbeliever who nearly ruined his family and lost his wife and children due to his alcoholism or drug addiction, then goes the rest of his life abstaining from alcohol and drugs, and rebuilds his relationships.

 When these men do this, are they under the control of the sinful nature?
-Or does the common grace of God, or the God-given gift of conscience, or the residual benefit of being created in God’s image influence their decision so that God is pleased with their decision that he has empowered even without regeneration and the indwelling Holy Spirit?
-Could he be as pleased about that, as the source of the goodness the man does, as He is pleased through the rising and setting of the sun that do what they were made to do?
-While God hasn’t granted the unregenerate the transformational power of Christ in terms of His indwelling Spirit, God has given him the gift of time, opportunity, wisdom, discipline and meaningful choice and the common grace to make the good choice and even stick with it.
+Or does the common grace of God, or the God-given gift of conscience, or the residual benefit of being created in God’s image, influence their decision so that God is pleased with their decision that He has empowered even without regeneration and the indwelling Holy Spirit?
+Could He be as pleased about that, as the source of the goodness the man does, as He is pleased through the rising and setting of the sun that does what it was made to do?
+While God hasn’t granted the unregenerate the transformational power of Christ in terms of His indwelling Spirit, God has given him the gifts of time, opportunity, wisdom, discipline, and meaningful choice, and the common grace to make the good choice and even stick with it.

 Having sin natures doesn’t mean we are as evil as we could possibly be or that all people do equal amounts of evil.

 “There is not a righteous man on earth who does what is right and never sins” (Ecclesiastes 7:20).
 This passage affirms that a man can’t always do right, not that he can never do right.